German stocks - Factors to watch on July 3

-FRANKFURT, July 3 The DAX top-30 index looked set to open 0.7 percent higher on Monday, according to premarket data from brokerage Lang & Schwarz at 0621 GMT.
+FRANKFURT, July 3 (Reuters) - The DAX top-30 index looked set to open 0.7 percent higher on Monday, according to premarket data from brokerage Lang & Schwarz at 0621 GMT.

 The following are some of the factors that may move German stocks: